-Recently, Software Defined Radar (SDRadar) systems [22]-[24] have been developed to use the Software Defined Radio (SDR) hardware for radar applications, showing the potentials to solve the problems of the complicated, expensive, and nonreconfigurable conventional radar, extending its perspective to educating a wider audience [25] in complement to practical field applications.
+Recently, Software Defined Radar (SDRadar) systems [22]-[24] have been developed to use the Software Defined Radio (SDR) hardware for radar applications, showing the potentials to solve the problems of the complicated, expensive, and non-reconfigurable conventional radar.
 For different applications, SDRadar only needs to redefine the hardware functions through software programming without the need to change actual hardware device, hence characterized by universality and reconfigurability.
-Therefore, to reduce the development cost and improve the system flexibility, we demonstrate the use of SDR to implement GBIR systems for displacement estimation in this paper, including an SDR-GB-SAR system to obtain 2D target image and an SDR-GB-MIMO radar system to obtain 3D target image, with different types of commonly used waveforms for displacement measurement by GBIR [1]: stepped frequency continuous waveform (SFCW), frequency-modulated continuous waveform (FMCW), and noise waveform (NW).
-Different from previous approaches [23], [24], this work focuses exclusively on SDRadar running on general purpose central processing unit (CPU) within the free and open-source SDR framework GNU Radio, and does no rely on modifying the Field Programmable Gate Array (FPGA) bit-stream for generating and collecting signals, hence lowering the technical requirements for system development.
+Therefore, to reduce the development cost and improve the system flexibility, we demonstrate the use of SDR to implement GBIR systems for displacement estimation in this paper, including an SDR-GB-SAR system to obtain 2D target image and an SDR-GB-MIMO radar system to obtain 3D target image, with different types of commonly used waveforms for displacement measurement by GBIR [1]: stepped frequency continuous waveform (SFCW), frequencymodulated continuous waveform (FMCW), and noise waveform (NW).
+Different from previous approaches [23], [24], this work focuses exclusively on SDRadar running on general purpose central processing unit (CPU) within the free and open-source SDR framework GNU Radio, and does no rely on modifying the Field Programmable Gate Array (FPGA) bitstream for generating and collecting signals, hence lowering the technical requirements for system development.

-W. F is with Xidian University, Xian, China.
+W. F and P. W are with Air Force Engineering University, Xian, China.
 J.-M. Friedt is an associate professor at Franche-Comté University with his research activities hosted by the Time & Frequency department of the FEMTO-ST Institute in Besançon, France.
 E-mail: jmfriedt@femto-st.fr.

 Four challenges to realize SDR-GBIR we address in this paper are: 1) synchronization of transmitter and receiver without FPGA programming but keeping the original SDR firmware, 2) using commercial off the shelf (COTS) general SDR hardware to get high range resolution, 3) preprocessing the measured data to reduce the negative influences caused by practical non-ideal factors, and 4) advanced signal processing to obtain high-quality 2D and 3D target image.
-Specifically, 1) a dual-channel receiver sampling simultaneously the reference signal coupled from the transmitter and the measurement signal collected by the receiving antenna has been applied to system synchronization, 2) the frequency domain bandwidth synthesis approach has been used to obtain high range resolution based on three different waveforms, 3) delay-amplitude calibration and least-squares (LS) based direct-path interference (DPI) suppression [26], [27] have been conducted to improve the system performance, and 4) a novel CS based method have been proposed to improve the imaging quality of SDR-GB-SAR and SDR-GB-MIMO radar systems.
+Specifically, 1) a dual-channel receiver sampling simultaneously the reference signal coupled from the transmitter and the measurement signal collected by the receiving antenna has been applied to system synchronization, 2) the frequency-domain bandwidth synthesis approach has been used to obtain high range resolution with three different waveforms, 3) delay-amplitude calibration and least-squares (LS) based direct-path interference (DPI) suppression [25], [26] have been conducted to improve the system performance, and 4) a novel CS based method have been proposed to improve the imaging quality of SDR-GB-SAR and SDR-GB-MIMO radar systems.

 The remainder of this paper is organized as follows.
 In Section II, the overview of the designed SDR-GBIR system is given, including its structure and working flow, transmitting & receiving (TR) subsystem, and controlling & date acquisition (CDA) subsystem.
-In Section III, the main signal processing steps, e.g., data preprocessing, high-resolution imaging, and displacement estimation by interferometric process, are introduced.
-Then, in Section IV, various experiment results are presented to demonstrate the performance of the developed SDR-GBIR systems in practice, together with the displacement estimation accuracy analysis considering atmospheric conditions and the implementation of SDR-GBIR system with orthogonal frequency division multiplexing (OFDM) Wirelesss Fidelity (Wi-Fi) signal.
-Finally, section V concludes this paper.
+In Section III, the signal model of the SDR-GBIR system is established, which facilitates the description of the Signal Processing (SP) subsystem.
+In Section IV, the main signal processing steps, e.g., system synchronization, bandwidth synthesis, data preprocessing, high-resolution imaging, and displacement estimation by interferometric process, are introduced.
+Then, in Section V, experiment results are presented to demonstrate the performance of the developed SDR-GBIR systems in practice, together with the displacement estimation accuracy analysis considering atmospheric conditions and the implementation of SDR-GBIR system with orthogonal frequency division multiplexing (OFDM) Wireless Fidelity (Wi-Fi) signal.
+Finally, section VI concludes this paper.